uagaug/uagaug.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
+[14] **Chen, Z.**, Elowitz, M.B.
+(2021).
+Programmable protein circuit design. **Cell** DOI: https://doi.org/10.1016/j.cell.2021.03.007.

+* In cells, proteins act collectively to sense, transmit, process signals, and generate dynamic control over cellular behaviors.
+How can we design protein-level circuits by programming proteins and their interactions?
+In this review, we attempt to establish design principles, highlight past work, and suggest future directions in the new field of protein circuit design.
+[PDF](/files/2021Cell.pdf)

 [13] Yu, M., Zhao, Z., **Chen, Z.**, Le, S., Yan, J., 2020.
 Modulating mechanical stability of heterodimerization between engineered orthogonal helical domains. _**Nat.
 Commun.**_ 11, 4476.

 * One of my favorite  features of the designed heterodimers in Ref [5] is that they are modular and programmable.
 Using a single molecule technique called magnetic tweezers, Jie Yan and his lab showed that the mechanical stability of these heterodimers can be modularly tuned in a wide range simply by changing the stretching points and number of helices.
 [PDF](/files/2020NatCom.pdf)